autism residential school

 My son is becoming a lot more aware as he matures.
 I hope that he will get better and better so he can prove others wrong.
 But that is out of my hands.
 I have done what was best for everyone involved.
-Sometimes your kids with special needs are not able to live at home, because they need to be in an environment that best for them to thrive.
+Sometimes, your kids with special needs cannot live at home because they need to be in an environment that best for them to thrive.